Parrot-Developers/MinidronesEdu/mambo-2.6.11/README.bluetooth.md

-Mambo RS Edu bluetooth networking HOWTO
+Mambo RS Edu Bluetooth Networking HOWTO
 =======================================

 > Warning/disclaimer: this HOWTO requires a Parrot Mambo flashed with the custom firmware